Common dog skin conditions: how to spot & treat them (vet approved)

 “Flea bites and humid weather can often increase the risk of hot spots, especially in golden retrievers.”

 A commercial diet high in pro-inflammatory omega-6, usually from carbohydrates, can contribute to chronic hot spot issues.
-Try a real food diet with anti-inflammatory ingredients and omega-3s to provide vital skin-boosting nutrients, like Lyka.
+Try a real food diet with anti-inflammatory ingredients and omega-3s to provide vital skin-boosting nutrients.

 🐩 Read more: Life-changing dog food for itchy and sensitive skin →